WaterFutures/EPyT-Flow/docs/tut.scada.rst

         # ....

-Example for specifying a sensor placement AFTER the simulation is run by calling :func:`~epyt_flow.simulation.scada.scada_data.ScadaData.change_sensor_config` of a :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instance:
+Example of specifying a sensor placement AFTER the simulation is run by calling :func:`~epyt_flow.simulation.scada.scada_data.ScadaData.change_sensor_config` of a :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instance: